-Send the following additional commands to set up the 25plus to store Triplet data in-line (#=Ser1 or Ser2 in commands below, depending on which channel the Triplet is connected to):
+Send the following additional commands to set up the 25plus to store Triplet data in-line (#=1 or 2 in commands below, depending on which channel the Triplet is connected to):

-COMMAND DESCRIPTION SetName#= String (0-10 characters) to describe sensor on serial channel; <user set=""></user> for informational purposes only when data stored in-line.
-SetInline#=Y Store serial sensor data in memory in-line with all other data (T, C, P, auxiliary sensor voltage channels) in .xml file.
-SetSuppress#=N Include termination character and prompt in data file.
+COMMAND DESCRIPTION SetNameSer#= String (0-10 characters) to describe sensor on serial channel; <user set=""></user> for informational purposes only when data stored in-line.
+SetInlineSer#=Y Store serial sensor data in memory in-line with all other data (T, C, P, auxiliary sensor voltage channels) in .xml file.
+SetSuppressSer#=N Include termination character and prompt in data file.
 However, for this setup, there is no prompt, and termination character is carriage return line feed (which is automatically stripped out), so this parameter could be set to either Y or N.

-Setup of SBE 25plus for Use with Triplet -Storing Triplet Data in Separate .txt File (SetInlineSer#=N)
+Storing Triplet Data in Separate .txt File (SetInlineSer#=N)

-When Triplet data is stored in a separate .txt file, the Triplet data is saved as it comes off the serial port.
-The .txt file includes the data along with tabs, termination characters, and the rest.
+When Triplet data is stored in a separate .txt file, the .txt file includes the data along with tabs, termination characters, and the rest.

-Send the following additional commands to set up the 25plus to store Triplet data in a separate .txt file (#=Ser1 or Ser2 in commands below, depending on which channel the Triplet is connected to):
+Send the following additional commands to set up the 25plus to store Triplet data in a separate .txt file (#=1 or 2 in commands below, depending on which channel the Triplet is connected to):